top of page

 What would your heirs think of the tax burden this mistake could create?
 Trust me when I say it’s not the kind of thing that will make them think more fondly of you.

 If you do anything today, why not review and update the beneficiary designations on your retirement accounts just to make sure you have named beneficiaries, and the people you’ve named are the people you want to inherit your retirement accounts?
-Then, double check your beneficiary designations every few years and after any significant life event such a marriage, divorce, the birth or adoption of children, or estrangement.
+Then, double check your beneficiary designations every few years and after any significant life event such as a marriage, divorce, the birth or adoption of children, or estrangement.

 This small detail deserves your undivided attention.
 It’s the only way to ensure that your retirement accounts are aligned with your estate planning goals and that your beneficiaries can take advantage of tax-efficient distribution options.